Get Approved for up to $35,000 in 3 minutes

 Written by Jessica Steer

 When people think of Canada, they think of snow and cold weather.
-In reality though, there are a lot of places in Canada that are quite warm throughout the year.
-The weather just depends on where you go.
+In reality, though, there are a lot of places in Canada that are quite warm throughout the year.
+The weather conditions just depend on where you go.

 Table of Contents